Michael Ray Charles: Work and research

 Charles's work and research is an investigation into the legacy of historic racial stereotypes of African Americans.
 His work examines how African Americans have been viewed in American history and also how they have come to view themselves as a result of demeaning stereotypes.
 In his colorful and graphic paintings and prints, Charles employs Black caricatures and stereotypes such as the Sambo, Aunt Jemima, grinning pickaninnies, and Uncle Tom, to comment on contemporary racial attitudes.
 His paintings have a scraped and antique look to resemble peeling vintage commercial art.
 With these he presents his own satirical campaign for a fictitious product called Forever Free.
 This product symbolizes the false promises of freedom made to African Americans by America and particularly also by the consumer market through their false images.
 To show connections between the past and the present, Charles takes common Black stereotypical characters and reinterprets them in contemporary ways.
 For example, the image of Aunt Jemima, a mammy, is one caricature that Charles often critiques in his work.
 The mammy character has historically been the caring house servant for the white family.
 However, in a painting where Charles parodies Norman Rockwell's Rosie the Riveter, the Aunt Jemima is portrayed as kind of heroine.
 She sits royally to suggest her unacknowledged contributions to white and Black America (a portrayal that would have never been in advertising at the time).
 At the same time, his ironic portrayals of the mammy are harsh critiques of her inferiority in commercial popular art.
 Charles sees the crafted image of mammies, along with other black characters, as an attempt to make them nonthreatening to whites.
 The same kind of approach can be seen in the way Charles treats images of the Blackface characters and minstrel shows.
 Charles appears to believe that by confronting racist and demeaning imagery, one can expose enduring subtle racist stereotypes.

 Public reception

 Charles' aggressive use of racial stereotypes has often been at the center of controversy.
 In a 1999 ARTnews article, Charles once explained, "Every time I have a show there are some black folks complaining."
 However, his blunt approach to his artwork suggests that he wants to elicit strong emotions from viewers.
 While many have criticized him for this, some have applauded Charles for his daring questioning.
 For example, director Spike Lee has spoken of the artist's work as "cinematic".
 "His works are one-sheets, posters for movies that Hollywood would never have the nerve to make, exploring race and sex in this country."

 Career and achievements

+In 1991, Charles presented his first solo exhibition at the Community Artists' Collective in Houston led by Michelle Barnes.